Lost Properties

 Barry and the Bear directed by Sean Myers Sofya Sobolevskaya as Props Designer

-In the Fall 2023 semester, I had the opportunity to be a Props Designer for a play bear written by Sean Myers and Emerson Alum Kate Proctor and directed by Sean Myers.
-The play follows Willow, an imaginative 8 year old girl who struggles with social anxiety.
-In order to cope, she conjures up an "imaginary" best friend, Barry - a strawberry with big puffy pantaloons.
-Barry whisks Willow away to his world, The Patch, a mystical garden populated by berries.
-But the patch isn't perfect.
-Lurking somewhere in the forest is Bear - a hulking yet mysterious figure from Barry's past.
-While in the patch, Willow must learn how to make new friends, face her fears, and hopefully return home.
+In the Fall 2023 semester, I had the opportunity to work as a Props Designer for the play bear, written by Sean Myers and Emerson alum Kate Proctor and directed by Sean Myers.
+The play follows Willow, an imaginative eight-year-old girl who struggles with social anxiety.
+To cope, she creates an “imaginary” best friend, Barry—a strawberry with big, puffy pantaloons.
+Barry transports Willow to his world, The Patch, a mystical garden inhabited by berries.
+However, The Patch is not perfect.
+Hidden somewhere in the forest is Bear, a hulking yet mysterious figure from Barry’s past.
+During her time in The Patch, Willow must learn how to make new friends, confront her fears, and ultimately find her way home.

-The overall atmosphere of the play reminded me of a cozy house in the countryside, as if I had come to my grandparents' house for summer vacation.
-There is a smell of grass and soil everywhere, also there are a lot of vegetables growing around, fruits in the vegetable garden and flowers in the garden.
-In the backyard, the whole family eats and talks together.
-To create this atmosphere, I focused on the decorations and furniture that are made from natural materials, such as cotton, wood, woven, etc. I relied on a selection of things made of wood and clay, wicker baskets and chairs, lots of colorful pillows and blankets, and lots of plant pots.
+The overall atmosphere of the play reminded me of a cozy countryside home, as if I were visiting my grandparents for a summer vacation.
+I imagined the smell of grass and soil, vegetables growing in the garden, fruit trees, and flowers in bloom.
+In the backyard, the family gathers to eat and talk together.
+To evoke this feeling, I focused on props and furniture made from natural materials such as cotton, wood, and woven elements.
+I incorporated wooden and clay objects, wicker baskets and chairs, colorful pillows and blankets, and an abundance of plant pots to support this warm, pastoral atmosphere.